ryanpeh/SmartNUS/docs/UserGuide.md

 ### Delete a Question or Note: `delete`

-Deletes an existing question and answer in the question bank.
+Deletes an existing question or note from the question bank or note list.

 Format: `delete question QUESTION_INDEX` OR `delete note NOTE_INDEX`